 And you know what?
 We’ve got the information right here!

 First, it’s important to establish what low blood sugar means.
 It’s actually normal for blood sugar levels to rise and fall by small amounts throughout the day.
 So, when blood sugar levels go low, it’s not always something to be concerned about.

 It only needs to be addressed when blood sugar levels are too low.
 Blood sugar that is too low is often a result of either too much insulin, increased insulin sensitivity, eating too little, or for other reasons which you can read about on What Causes Blood Sugar to drop Rapidly?.

-In general, for people with diabetes, when blood sugar is too low, it is termed hypoglycemia.
+In general, when blood sugar is too low, it is termed hypoglycemia.
 This is defined as having blood sugar levels below 70 mg/dL, according to the American Diabetes Association, or below 4.0 mmol/L, according to Diabetes.co.uk.

-This means that you should aim to have blood sugar within your target ranges – the normal ranges for people with diabetes can be adjusted through trial and error ranges, and with the help of a doctor or nurse.
+This means that you should aim to have blood sugar within your target ranges – the normal ranges for people with diabetes can be adjusted through trial and error, and with the help of a doctor or nurse.

 By checking blood sugar levels regularly – with a blood glucose monitor or continuous glucose monitor – you’ll know if you’re within your target ranges.